 After the meal:

-Your worst days in recovery will always be better than your last days in relapse.
+Your worst days in recovery will always be better than any day in relapse.